KunalGehlot/Predicting-Anamolies-in-Transactional-Data/README.md

  * **Negative Correlations:** V17, V14, V12 and V10 are negatively correlated.
 That is the lower these values are, the more likely it is the transaction would be a fraud.
  * **Positive Correlations:** V2, V4, V11, and V19 are positvely correlated.
 That is the higher these values are, the more likely it is the transaction would be a fraud.
- * **Boxplots:** I will be using boxplots to have a better understanding of these features in fraud and non-fraud transactions.
+ * **Boxplots:** We will be using boxplots to have a better understanding of these features in fraud and non-fraud transactions.

 [Here](#correlation-new-sampled-dataset) we can see how Sub-sampling and equating the dataset has helped us magnify the existing correlation and generate new ones.
 Which would help us get higher accuracy in training.

+### Boxplots 🔳

+Looking at [these plots](#boxplots-🔳) helps us understand on which vaules of these features the classes are positive or negative which helps us make a prediction.
+But we cannot help but notice how each of these values are having a lot of outliers which are sometimes extreme.
+These extreme outliers can confuse our model to make a classification.

+## Anamoly Detection 👻

 ## Charts and Figures 📈